The Co-Intelligence Institute CII home // CIPolitics home

 Direct Democracy

 In general, the term "direct democracy" usually refers to citizens making policy and law decisions in person, without going through representatives and legislatures.
 The classic example of this is the New England Town Meeting where anyone from the town who wants to show up to debate and vote on town policy can do so.
-Until recently, this worked for scores of communities, but low attendance at many modern town meetings has raised questions about how effectively democratic they actually are.
+Until recently, this worked for scores of communities, but low attendance at many modern town meetings has raised questions about whether they are truly democratic.

 More recent direct democracy proposals tend to focus on voting schemes (usually high tech) that would allow widespread, virtually continual voting by millions of citizens on whatever proposals surfaced.
 While useful in building up a buffet of voting methodologies for possible use in other contexts, the lack of organized public deliberation about the issues in question makes such proposals look more like opinion polls than exercises of citizenship.
 Wise solutions to public problems won't likely come off the top of a hundred million heads.